West Coastway line

-Beyond the line and its main links to London, before late 2007 trains ran from Reading or Basingstoke to Portsmouth or Brighton; Basingstoke to Portsmouth being current.
-The Department for Transport withdrew the obligation of South West Trains to run Brighton services — being somewhat orbital around London — which left free train paths which were filled by extra Southern trains mainly bound to or from London.

-Prior to the 1980s electrification of the "(south) Hampshire lines", including the part of this line west of Farlington, they were operated as a separate entity terminating at Portsmouth - few trains traversed the Cosham to Farlington triangle which lies north of Portsmouth and Langstone Harbours, except a daily Brighton-to-Exeter through (direct) train.
-After dieselisation using 3H units in 1958, the general service pattern every hour was one semi-fast from Portsmouth to Southampton and Salisbury (some extended to Bristol), one stopping to Southampton Central and one train to Botley and Eastleigh (some extended to Reading and, until 1966, Romsey via Chandler's Ford).

 History

-The lines now operated under the banner "West Coastway" have a complex history and were built in stages by five different companies between 1840 and 1889.
+The lines now operated under the West Coastway brand have a complex history and were built in stages by five different companies between 1840 and 1889.

 The line from Brighton to Shoreham was a branch of the London and Brighton Railway which opened 12 May 1840, before the completion of the main line.
-The extensions of this line to Worthing (opened 24 November 1845), to Arundel & Littlehampton (opened 16 March 1846) and to Chichester (opened 8 June 1846) were built by the Brighton and Chichester Railway.
-In July 1846 these two companies merged with others to form the London, Brighton and South Coast Railway (LBSCR), which continued the line to Havant (opened 15 March 1847) and Portsmouth (opened 14 June 1847).
-Part of this section became jointly owned with the London and South Western Railway (LSWR), following the opening of the LSWR line from Fareham to Portcreek Junction on 1 October 1848 (connecting to the Eastleigh–Fareham line).
+The extensions of this line to (opened 24 November 1845), to (opened 16 March 1846) and to (opened 8 June 1846) were built by the Brighton and Chichester Railway.
+In July 1846, these two companies merged with others to form the London, Brighton and South Coast Railway (LBSCR), which continued the line to (opened 15 March 1847) and (opened 14 June 1847).
+Part of this section became jointly owned with the London and South Western Railway (LSWR), following the opening of their line from to Portcreek Junction on 1 October 1848 (connecting to the Eastleigh–Fareham line).

 The Southampton and Netley Railway built a line to connect with the Victoria Military Hospital at Netley, which opened 5 March 1866 and was operated by the LSWR.
 The final connecting link from Netley to Fareham was opened by the LSWR on 2 September 1889.

-In the meanwhile the LBSCR opened the Littlehampton branch from Ford Junction on 17 August 1863 and the Bognor Regis branch from Barnham Junction on 1 June 1864.
+Meanwhile, the LBSCR opened the from Ford Junction on 17 August 1863 and the from Barnham Junction on 1 June 1864.

+Electrification

+East of Portsmouth, the line was electrified by the Southern Railway before the Second World War using 750 V DC; it was completed in two stages: